 If you have questions about your wages, including your right to be paid overtime in New Mexico, give the overtime lawyers at Herrmann Law a call today at 817-479-9229 and learn more about your rights as a worker in New Mexico and how you recover the wages you are owed.
 You can also fill out our contact form with your case details and someone from our law firm will contact you.

 If you feel you are being treated unfairly by your employer, are owed back wages, being stiffed on your tips or gratuities, are not being paid for overtime, or for any other employment-related dispute there is no reason why you cannot give the employment lawyers at Herrmann Law a call: 817-479-9229.
 We are an employee-focused law firm and want to help you protect your rights in the workplace!

 Often employees in New Mexico will continue to work in situations where they are not receiving fair compensation for their labor because they feel their employer will retaliate against them for seeking a lawyer’s help in litigating their overtime, wage, or other employment dispute.
 What many employees do not know is that workers in New Mexico are protected by retaliation laws, called anti-retaliation protections.

 These anti-retaliation laws seek to protect an employee from retaliation, allowing employees the right to seek a lawyer’s aid and assistance in determining the extent of their wage, overtime, or other employment-related claims.
 These anti-retaliation laws were enacted to prevent employers from taking adverse action by terminating the employer-employee relationship.

-In addition to assisting Houston employees who have been illegally retaliated against, the employment lawyers at Herrmann Law also assist New Mexico employees with various types of claims under federal and New Mexico law:
+In addition to assisting employees in New Mexico who have been illegally retaliated against, the employment lawyers at Herrmann Law also assist New Mexico employees with various types of claims under federal and New Mexico law:

 - Sexual Harassment